tiger-pillow/myblog.dev.repo/2021/content/post/August2024_2.md

 #### Obsession with vocabloom
 Vocabloom is a project that I've been thinking for almost two / three years.
 I started the git repo this January, and finally start coding for it this week.

+I can't describe it, but I feel an urge to work on it, to complete it, to launch it into the world.

-Some of my friends mention that they'd become obessessive of things.
+Some of my mathy friends mentioned to me before that they'd become obessessive of problems.
+They'd easily forget lunch when trying to work through a proof / a puzzle.
 I've never understood until Vocabloom (perhaps a little with coursefinder).
 It's just way too fun that I don't want to do anything else.
+I signed up for guitar lessons but now I want to cancel it.
+All I want to do is build further.
+I hope I won't burnout myself too early, and that this craze phase will sustain longer.
+We'll see.

 #### SF might be the city
-Went to stay with C in SF, and met up with SO SO many friends, friends who I haven't seen for years.
+Went to stay with C in SF, and met up with SO SO many friends, friends who I haven't seen for years, from college, from university, from random parties that we were at before.
 It was incredible to hear what they're doing and how they've been.
 Fuck!
 San Francisco was so fun that it made me wonder why I chose to come to Switzerland. (however the moment I landed in GVA I realized why I chose Swiss in the first place)...

 Maybe I'll find a way to go back to SF.
 The people there, the dynamism, the technology, the hustle, the NPs, the food.
 Everything.